ziyanan/FedSTL/README.md

 ### 2. Data Generation
 - Please refer to [SUMO tutorials](https://sumo.dlr.de/docs/Tutorials/index.html) for quick installation guides.
-- Once SUMO is successfully installed, please make sure the SUMO binary is located at `/usr/local/bin/sumo-gui/` for Ubuntu systems.
+- Once SUMO is installed, please make sure the SUMO binary is located at `/usr/local/bin/sumo-gui/` for Ubuntu systems.
 - First, follow the instruction at [OSMWebWizard](https://sumo.dlr.de/docs/Tutorials/OSMWebWizard.html) to generate SUMO demand and network files.
 - Then, run the script `control_sumo.py` to generate the dataset.
 The saved file path can be defined at ln 22.